Chalandamarz in the Lower Engadine

 As a guest, you are cordially invited to accompany the various events surrounding the Chalandamarz in the Engadine villages.
 Discover all the events and opportunities to get to know the Engadine custom better.
 We wish you lots of fun!

-The programme of the Chalandamarz processions 2023 will be communicated here before the event.
+The programme for Chalandamarz 2024 will be published here a few weeks before the event.

 Show all 5 images

 Every child in Switzerland knows the story of Schellenursli, the little boy from the village of Guarda in the Lower Engadin.
 It is linked to the Chalandamarz.
 A custom as old as the settlement of the mountain valleys, a festival that is celebrated a little differently in every village.
 In the Lower Engadine as well as in Val Müstair, March 1st is one of the most exciting days of the year – marked by traditions and carried by the youth.

 From Mirjam Fassold